microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot-getemailappusageversionsusercounts.md

 Get the count of unique users by Outlook desktop version.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Email apps usage](https://support.office.com/client/Email-apps-usage-c2ce12a2-934f-4dd4-ba65-49b02be4703d).
+> For details about different report views and names, see [Office 365 Reports - Email apps usage](https://support.office.com/client/Email-apps-usage-c2ce12a2-934f-4dd4-ba65-49b02be4703d).

 ## Permissions